The Wayaca tree

 Planting a tree in remembrance of an eventful date is common practice and the Wayaca tree is perfect for such an occasion.
 It is an evergreen, slow grower, with low water demand, which supports heavy pruning easily.
 Therefore it fits perfectly in a hedge, but also will do well in a far corner of the garden.

 The Department of Agriculture, Husbandry and Fisheries (DLVVM), specifically the section of Nature Management promotes the maintenance of a vital population of the Aruban flora, through cultivation of indigenous trees and selling these to the public.
-So therefore DLVVM has also some yearlings of the Wayaca tree for sale at Piedra Plat 114 A between the Protestant Church and the Piedra Plat traffic bridge.
+So therefore DLVVM (Santa Rosa) sometimes also has some yearlings of the Wayaca tree for sale at Piedra Plat 114 A between the Protestant Church and the Piedra Plat traffic bridge.

 [Information courtesy of Mr. Facundo Franken of the Department of Agriculture, Husbandry and Fisheries (DLVVM) - Nature Management]